 Inside: A guide for parents on how to start explaining periods to your child so that boys (or male children) see menstruation as a shame-free part of life.

 A common question that I’m asked by parents is about how to start explaining periods to your son.
-They may be unsure about whether their son needs to know about periods, what to tell him and how much he actually needs to know.
-Or they want son to be understanding of what his sisters (and mother) are going through.
-Or they want to make sure that their son grows up without adding to the shame that is often associated with periods.
+They may be unsure about whether their child needs to know about periods, what to tell them and how much they actually need to know.
+Or they want their child to be understanding of what their sisters (and mother) are going through.
+Or they want to make sure that their male child grows up without adding to the shame that is often associated with periods.

-This is an important discussion to have with boys, as they will be having contact with females for their whole life – school friends, intimate partners, sisters, work colleagues and maybe even their own daughter.
+This is an important discussion to have with male children, as they will be having contact with females for their whole life – school friends, intimate partners, sisters, work colleagues and maybe even their own daughter.
 And research tells us that boys want to know more about periods.
-So this is your opportunity as a parent, to start sharing some positive messages about periods with your son, and to counteract the negative messages he may already be receiving from the media, his friends and society.
+So this is your opportunity as a parent, to start sharing some positive messages about periods with your male child, and to counteract the negative messages they may already be receiving from the media, their friends and society.

 There is no ‘right’ time to start explaining periods to your son.
 It is completely up to you but the earlier you start talking about puberty, the easier it can be.